 Art Director: Ektoras Lygizos

 Narrators: Konstantinos Zografos, Ektoras Lygizos, Aris Balis, Elena Topalidou

-You can also watch the event live on this page, on the Facebook page @SNFCC and the SNFCC's YouTube channel.
+You can watch the event live on this page, on the Facebook page @SNFCC and the SNFCC's YouTube channel.